 Figure 3.
 The use of model organisms: Many different model organisms are being used to study biological mechanisms and phenomena.
-Researchers have to weigh advantages versus disadvantages of each particular model organism to choose the most suitable one for as respective scientific problem.
-Since organisms across the animal kingdom share a high percentage of their genes, insights obtained in simple model organism can often be translated into higher organisms or humans. speeding up investigation and improving our general knowledge of biological functions and processes.
+Researchers have to weigh advantages versus disadvantages of each particular model organism to choose the most suitable one for their respective scientific problems.
+Since organisms across the animal kingdom share a high percentage of their genes, insights obtained in simple model organisms can often be translated into higher organisms or even humans, speeding up investigation and improving our understanding of fundamental biological functions and processes.